This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 The Worst Years: 2009, 2010, 2011, 2012

-On the flip side, the first half of this generation – 2009, 2010, 2011, and 2012 – are the Audi A4 years you might want to avoid.
+On the flip side, the initial half of this generation – 2009, 2010, 2011, and 2012 – are the Audi A4 years you might want to avoid.
 Why?
-Engine and steering issues galore.
+Engine and steering problems galore.

-The most infamous problem?
+The most notorious problem?
 Excessive oil consumption, particularly in the 2.0L turbocharged engine.
 This led to frequent maintenance needs and potential long-term engine damage.
 Not exactly what you want in a luxury car, right?

 These models also faced challenges with the power steering system.
 Many owners reported a sudden loss of power steering assist – not fun when you’re trying to maneuver in tight spaces.

-For more particulars, check out the NHTSA recalls and complaints for the 2009, 2010, 2011, and 2012 Audi A4 models.
+For more details, check out the NHTSA recalls and complaints for the 2009, 2010, 2011, and 2012 Audi A4 models.

 Best & Worst Years for Audi A4 5th Generation (2017-Present)